 English as a Second Language is a program of instruction designed for adults with limited English skills.
 Information covered throughout the course will include survival language, health and safety information, dealing with cultural differences, occupational language, U.S. history and legal information, and citizenship requirements.
-Emphasis is placed on conversational skills.
-Additional information may be obtained by contacting the Basic Skills Office at 828-327-7000, extension 4353.
+Emphasis is placed on conversational skills and career pathway opportunities.
+Additional information may be obtained by contacting the CCR Office at 828-327-7000, extension 4353.
 Classes are offered on and off campus.